 Artificial Intelligence (AI) leverages the power of machines to dissect malware’s DNA.
 AI then determines if the code is safe to run.

-By using AI-based technology, you can proactively prevent the execution of advanced persistent threats and malware, enabling a level of security that far exceeds the effectiveness of solutions deployed throughout enterprises, government, and institutions worldwide.
+By using AI-based technology, you can proactively prevent the execution of advanced persistent threats and malware, enabling a level of security that far exceeds the effectiveness of solutions deployed throughout enterprises, governments, and institutions worldwide.

 AI in Action